rdodesigns/vimrc/README.md

 - If you do not have python support compiled, then the vimrc degrades gracefully.
 However, the powerline status bar and Ultisnips will not be present.
+- Go programs are automatically formatted on load.
+- Pressing 'K' in normal mode in python or go files brings up documentation.
+- Omni completion is enabled and used by pressing the tab key (see the SuperTab bundle below).

 Movement Style